Health Science 1

 Pharmacology for Medical Careers is a program designed for students interested in a Medical career.
 The course introduces students to basic terminology, medications and their actions, laws affecting medication prescription, medical calculations, and basic operations of a pharmacy.
 Students are required to purchase access to the internet based program.
 Student will be prepared to take the Pharmacy Tech Certification exam after course completion and after the age of 18.
 The Pharmacy Technician Board Exam fees are the responsibility of the student.

 Notes: 1) The cost of the national curriculum program used in this course is $300.00.
 Financial assistance may be available.
 2) Students wishing to participate in the course sequencing supported by Nephron Pharmaceuticals must attend the LTC site for this class.

 Prerequisite: Biology 1

-This course is designed to develop studentsâ€™ working knowledge of the language of medicine.
+Medical Terminology is designed to develop students’ working knowledge of the language of medicine.
 Students acquire word-building skills by learning prefixes, suffixes, roots and abbreviations.
-By relating terms to body systems, students identify proper uses of words in a medical environment.
-Clinical Medical Terminology may be used as an exemption for Health Science 2.
+By relating terms to body systems, students learn the appropriate use of terms that are used in the medical environment.
+Medical Terminology may be used as an exemption for Health Science 3.